abame/abame.github.io/README.md

 # Welcome to my personal site/blog via Gihub Pages

-This site/blog is build and published 100% with Jekyll and Github Pages.
+This site/blog is build and published with Jekyll, Node.js and Github Pages .

 For all usage and documentation please see: <http://jekyllbootstrap.com>

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## Jekyll Themes

 Pages site will use the layout and styles from the Jekyll theme you have selected.
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-## Support or Contact
+## Node.js

-Having trouble with Pages?
-Check out the [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Node.js is used to generate the pages needed for Jekyll to generate the site.

+The content is fetched from [Contentful - Headless CMS](https://www.contentful.com/) by using the scripts found under `generate-files`.

+[Nunjucks](https://mozilla.github.io/nunjucks/) is used to generate the files that are required from Jekyll based on the given templates.

 ## License